Political legitimacy: Tradition, charisma and rational-legality

 More recent scholarship distinguishes between multiple other types of legitimacy in an effort to draw distinctions between various approaches to the construct.
-These include empirical legitimacy versus normative legitimacy, popular legitimacy, regulative legitimacy, and procedural legitimacy.
+These include empirical legitimacy versus normative legitimacy, instrumental versus substantive legitimacy, popular legitimacy, regulative legitimacy, and procedural legitimacy.
 Types of legitimacy draw distinctions that account for different sources of legitimacy, different frameworks for evaluating legitimacy, or different objects of legitimacy.

+Interactive dignity

+Legitimacy in conflict zones, where multiple authorities compete over authority and legitimacy, can rest on other sources.
+The theory of interactive dignity by Weigand shows that interactions are key for the construction of substantive legitimacy in such contexts.
+The aspect of an authority that most concerns people in the absence of other accountability mechanisms are its actions, particularly with regard to how authorities interact with them on a day-to-day basis.
+The value-based expectation people have with regard to such interactions is one of human dignity.
+People expect procedures to be fair and practices to be respectful, reflecting a serving rather than an extractive attitude.
+As long as authorities do not satisfy people's more immediate expectation of interactive dignity, people support and consider alternative authorities to be more legitimate.

 Forms

 Numinous legitimacy

 In a theocracy, government legitimacy derives from the spiritual authority of a god or a goddess.